etendosoftware/docs/docs/products/etendo-mobile/bundles/etendo-classic-subapp-extensions/etendo-classic-subapp-extensions.md

  ![](/assets/developer-guide/etendo-classic/bundles/ProductQuantity.png)

- In the meantime, on the back of Etendo Classic, a line will be added in the "Scan" tab of the physical inventory line, about the scan and the amount that has been set.
+ In the meantime, on Etendo Classic, a line will be added in the "Scan" tab of the physical inventory line, about the scan and the amount that has been set.

  ![](/assets/developer-guide/etendo-classic/bundles/QuantityCount.png)